edg-l/hackmud-script-manager/README.md

-## Note: This is a somewhat updated fork of https://github.com/samualtnorman/hackmud-script-manager#readme published at @ryo/hackmud-script-manager
+## Note: This is a somewhat updated fork of https://github.com/samualtnorman/hackmud-script-manager#readme published at hackmud-script-manager-next

 Changes: